 I’ve learnt that my son’s father’s wife is important… just as important as I am, actually.
 Who cares that I “was here first”.
 Come on ladies!
 Yes, I’m the kid’s mother, but hey guess what, I don’t need a pedestal.
 I just need you to love my child and work with me to make sure he is happy and healthy.
 I am blessed to say that my boy’s stepmama is very sweet and always regards me with respect, which I did not even ask for, but really appreciate.
-She loves my boy and has been able to chat him about stuff that he would never open up to me about.
-And if you consider the fact that he spends almost every holiday in Cape Town, it feels good knowing that there’s another me (so to say) over there, keeping an eye on him and making sure he brushes his teeth.
+She loves my boy and has been able to chat to him about stuff that he would never open up to me about.
+And if you consider the fact that he spends alot of time with them, it makes me feel good knowing that there’s another me (so to say) over there, keeping an eye on him and making sure he brushes his teeth.

 I’ve learnt that putting my kid first means that I an willing to work harmoniously with his dad, in order to make sure that the most important stuff is taken care of.
 WE are his parents.
 I’m not a majority share holder.
 One of the most devastating facts of our country is that so many children are growing up without proper father figures.
 The fatherless youth of today struggle with identity.
 They don’t know where they come from and they are not sure where they are going to.
 I cannot begin to explain how valuable the input of a loving father is… how much it adds to the growth and stability of a child!
 So if my kid’s dad WANTS to be in his life, who am I to deny that?